lupyuen/lupyuen.github.io/src/avaota.md

 Though it crashes elsewhere...

-# Arm64 Global Interrupt Controller
+# Arm64 Generic Interrupt Controller

 _Why is NuttX failing with an Undefined Instruction?_